Nedelis/sl3aio/docs/source/examples/general/using_existing_database.rst

 ..
 Hint::
     :class: dropdown

-    - The ``connection_manager`` method is used to create an instance of a database query executor that supports an asynchronous context manager that automatically opens and closes a connection.
+    - The :py:meth:`.Connector.connection_manager` method is used to create an instance of a database query executor that supports an asynchronous context manager that automatically opens and closes a connection.
-    - The ``SolidTable.from_database`` method is used to create a ``SolidTable`` instance from an existing table in the database.
+    - The :py:meth:`.SolidTable.from_database` method is used to create a :py:class:`.SolidTable` instance from an existing table in the database.

 Table is ready to work.
-See `how to access it <./accesing_the_table.html>`_.
+See `how to access it <./accessing_the_table.html>`_.